AndrewRathbun/AndrewRathbun/README.md

 - 👯 I’m looking to collaborate on anything related to DFIR
 - 🤔 I’m looking for help with KAPE Targets/Modules, EvtxECmd Maps, SQLECmd Maps, RECmd Batch Files, and Registry Explorer Plugins

+## Notable GitHub Repositories

+Check out [my repositories](https://github.com/AndrewRathbun?tab=repositories) as I have a lot going on all the time!

 ## Side Projects

 ### AboutDFIR